nishatayub/Muse.me/README.md

 **RAG Process:**
 1. **Keyword Extraction**: User inputs are parsed for relevant keywords
-2. **Retrieval Layer**: Matching archetypes are retrieved from Supabase
+2. **Retrieval Layer**: Matching archetypes are retrieved from the dataset
 3. **Creative Blending**: Elements are recombined to construct unique fictional identities

 </details>

+---

+---

 ### 📦 3.
 Structured Output